-Report for Trust Board Meeting on: 7 th June 2022 Report From: Finance & Performance Committee - 20 0422 and 25 05 22 Himbliodet Demant.

-Highlight Report:

-The Trust achieved its control total requirement for 2021/22 reporting a marginal surplus of £40k.
-Month 12 adjustments for Pension and DoH Consumables were the drivers for material variances to plan in month but were neutral in total with income offsetting expenditure.
-The Trust achieved its core capital programme spend for the year, except for Salex funded Energy Schemes.

-Month 1 of 2022/23 the trust reported a £0.11 deficit for the month, which is £0.51m worse than plan.
-For the same month pay was £0.62m overspent.
-ERF was not achieved due to not achieving the planned 104% of activity.
-The associated costs of independent sector usage had been incurred.
-Delays on ED and Ward 25 programmes had caused increased capital spend.
-The Committee questioned the medical agency unsocial rates paid in month 1, as it showed a stark increase.

-COVID expenditure for 2021/22 was £13m.
-Savings delivery was good and delivered over plan for H2 however large amounts of this was non-recurrent.
-The impact of non-recurrent savings on the CIP challenge for the 22/23 financial year remained a concern for the Committee.

-Reliance on premium temporary staffing remained a significant financial and operational risk to the delivery of the Trust's operational and financial plans and the Committee's concerns about the workforce related risks were raised with the Workforce Committee.

-The Committee received an update to its underlying financial position (pre 22/23 plan changes) and a verbal update to the 22/23 financial plan.
+Report for Trust Board Meeting on: 7 th June 2022 Report From: Finance & Performance Committee - 20 0422 and 25 05 22 Highlight Report: Month 12 adjustments for Pension and DoH Co nt for 2021/22 reporting a marginal surplus of £40k. onsumables were the drivers for material variances to me offsetting expenditure.
+The Trust achieved its core for Salex funded Energy Schemes.
+For the same month pay was £0.62m oversper planned 104% of activity.
+The associated cost eficit for the month, which is £0.51m worse than plan. ent.
+ERF was not achieved due to not achieving the sts of independent sector usage had been incurred. d caused increased capital spend.
+The Committee paid in month 1, as it showed a stark increase. avings delivery was good and delivered over plan for current.
+The impact of non-recurrent savings on the ined a concern for the Committee. ned a significant financial and operational risk to the ial plans and the Committee's concerns about the orkforce Committee. a verbal update to the 22/23 financial plan.
+The which was broadly driven by inflationary press The Committee received an update to its underlying financial position (pre 22/23 plan changes) and a verbal update to the 22/23 financial plan.
 The current position was a planned break-even position which was broadly driven by inflationary pressures above tariff in energy costs and other non-pay contracts and also assumed full payment of the ERF.
-The Committee noted the tight margins of error in relation to staffing assumptions.

-Benchmarking of the Trust Emergency Departments with HUTH highlighted the Trusts significantly greater reliance on temporary staffing.
-This was felt by the Committee to be an area worthy of further investigation to establish if lessons could be learned from colleagues in HUTH.

-The national cost collection activity was discussed, and the Committee agreed to the methods proposed, the required activity report and the future actions.

-Humber and North Yorkshire Procurement Collaborative (HNYPC) draft procurement plans were discussed, and the Committee queried workforce implications.

-SO3.1 was discussed, and the Committee were happy with the actions, gaps and risk rating.

-The Trust Board is asked to note the key points made and consider whether any further action is required by the Board at this stage.

-Gill Ponder

-Non-Executive Director / Chair of Finance and Performance Committee
+The Committee noted the tight margins of error in relation to staffing assumptions. ments with HUTH highlighted the Trusts significantly s felt by the Committee to be an area worthy of further arned from colleagues in HUTH.
+The national cost collection activity was disc proposed, the required activity report and the fu ussed, and the Committee agreed to the methods uture actions.
+Humber and North Yorkshire Procurement Co discussed, and the Committee queried workfor ollaborative (HNYPC) draft procurement plans were ce implications.
+Confirm or Challenge of the Board Assuran ce Framework: SO3.1 was discussed, and the Committee were e happy with the actions, gaps and risk rating.
+Action Required by the Trust Board: The Trust Board is asked to note the key points made and consider whether any further action is required by the Board at this stage.
+Gill Ponder Non-Executive Director / Chair of Finance and Performance Committee